For a Major Muscle-Building Challenge, Try This 45-Minute Dumbbell HIIT Workout

 45-Minute Full-Body Dumbbell HIIT Workout

-Equipment needed: Two [CS: ANY SUGGESTION OF MEDIUM TO HEAVY WEIGHTS?] dumbbells (here's how to choose the right weight)
+Equipment needed: Two medium dumbbells (here’s how to choose the right weight)

 Directions: Warm up with the three exercises below and these dynamic bodyweight moves.
 Then, begin the first block of the workout.
 Perform each move for 45 seconds, followed by 15 seconds of rest in between rounds.
 Do four rounds of the block.
 Rest for two minutes after the fourth round, then repeat the same format for block two.